This post may contain affiliate links. Please read our disclosure policy.

 Make the Pie Dough:

-- In the food processor or stand mixer (with paddle attachment), combine the flour, sugar, and salt.
+- In a food processor fitted with the blade attachment, combine the flour, sugar, and salt.
 Pulse or mix for a few seconds.

-- Dice up the stick of butter into small pieces are add to the flour mix.
-Mix or pulse until the butter is incorporated into the flour and is about the size of peas, about 10 seconds.
+- Add the butter and pulse until the butter is incorporated into the flour and is about the size of peas, about 10 seconds.

-- Gather the dough into a ball, wrap it in plastic wrap, and refrigerate for at least an hour.
+- Gather the dough into a ball, wrap it in plastic wrap, and refrigerate for at least 1 hour.

 Make the Quiche:

-- Meanwhile, in a large bowl, mix together the eggs, milk, and cheese until well combined and frothy.
+- In a large bowl, whisk together the eggs, milk, cheese, salt, and pepper until well combined and frothy.

-- Remove from oven and let cool for 5-10 minutes before slicing.
-Serve and enjoy!
+- Remove from oven and let cool for 5 to 10 minutes before slicing.

 Nutrition information is automatically calculated, so should only be used as an approximation.